SyntaxError0x2D/Not-an-UltraWide-Tool/README.md

 How to 16:9-fy / how to undo it:

     Navigate to it, and press enter to 16:9-fy it, or backspace to undo it

+Does this work with all games?

+    No :(

 ## Download:
 https://github.com/SyntaxError0x2D/Not-an-UltraWide-Tool/releases